ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 >       replicas: 3 # Replicas changed from 1 to 3
 ```

-The above shows that the `yaml` specs are almost identical, with the only change being the `replicas` value on L17.
+The above shows that the yaml specs are almost identical, with the only change being the `replicas` value on `L17`.
 By applying that modified spec to our kind management cluster we can achieve a control plane node scale out operation:

 ```bash
 kubectl apply -f yamls/clusters/3-docker-cluster-one-3-control-plane-replicas.yaml